-Science is a heavily vetted and reviewed field.
-It has to be to make sure that the science out there is accurate and trustworthy.
-When dodgy science appears, the scientific community are often quick to question it, perhaps point out its inaccuracies, and replace it with better research.
-This whole process involves a whole lot of thought and debate- is it accurate?
+Science is a heavily vetted and reviewed field- it has to be to make sure it’s accurate and trustworthy.
+When dodgy research does appear, the scientific community are often quick to question it, perhaps point out its inaccuracies, and replace it with better research.
+This whole process involves a lot of questioning and debate- is it accurate?
 If not why?
 What do we count as being accurate or true?
 Why do we do science the way we do it?
-Perhaps surprisingly this all boils down to philosophy.
+Perhaps surprisingly, this all boils down to philosophy.

-Scientific research is lead by a few different philosophical ideas or ways of questioning, some which are complementary and some which are occasionally opposing.
-This week we will be taking a look at some of these philosophies, from logic to bias via a Franciscan friar who liked simplicity.
-It’s a bit dense, I’m not going to lie, but it can be an interesting way to reflect on how any of us, scientists or otherwise, choose to believe things as logical/true/accurate or not.
+Scientific research is led by a few different philosophical ideas or ways of questioning, some which are complementary and some which are occasionally opposing.
+This week we will be taking a look at some of these philosophies, exploring topics ranging from logic to bias via a Franciscan friar who liked simplicity, helping us to reflect on why anyone, scientist or otherwise, might choose to believe things as logical/true/accurate or not.
 Enjoy!

 Logic- deductive and inductive

-We’re gong to examine some of the ways we think and determine what we think is true, starting with logic.
+To start of with, we’re gong to examine some of the ways we think and determine what we believe to be true, starting with logic.
 Generally in logic there are two broad ways of deciding what makes sense- deductive and inductive logic.
 In deductive logic you might say all people are mortal, and Sally is a person, therefore Sally is mortal.
 You know that mortal=people and people=Sally, so Sally must be mortal.
 This deductive logic uses examination or elimination of rules, like problem solving, and is a very useful way of understanding something better if you already have a basic understanding of it, i.e. if you know some of the rules.
-This is especially used in fields like maths.
+This method is often used in fields like maths.

-Inductive logic works the other way, observing trends and then creating theories from them, for example the sun has come up every day, so we infer it will come up again tomorrow, or this drug had a positive effect on 100,000 cells in a body, so we infer it will have a positive effect on all those kinds of cells.
-This kind of logic is more useful when you don’t know all the rules surrounding something for absolutely certain, or you are limited in how many times you can test something (e.g. how many cells you can test the drug on).
+Inductive logic works the other way, observing trends and then creating theories from them.
+For example the sun has come up every day, so we infer it will come up again tomorrow, or this drug had a positive effect on 100,000 copies of a cell in a body, so we infer it will have a positive effect on all those kinds of cells.
+This kind of logic is more useful when you don’t know all the rules surrounding something for certain, or you are limited in how many times you can test something (e.g. how many cells you can test the drug on).

 These two forms of logic are both very useful in their own ways, and are how we know what we know about the world.
 However, a word of caution, they are not fool-proof.
 For example if we know all boys like oranges, and Sam likes oranges, deductive logic would tell us Sam is a boy.
 However, Sam(antha?) might not be a boy, as just because all boys like oranges it doesn’t mean a girl can’t like them too.
 The same goes for inductive logic, as we might say that because all the swans we have seen are white, swans must all be white.
-However, if you go to Australia there is actually black swans.
-When we do research, we can’t check everything e.g. it would be a waste of time and energy checking that the sun rises every morning to be sure that it will rise again, or to test one drug on literally every cell in existence, it just does run the very slight risk that we might have missed an important observation to disprove our theory, like a black swan.
+However, Australia is in fact home to black swans, disproving the theory.
+When we do research, we can’t check everything.
+It would be a waste of time and energy to check that the sun rises every morning to be sure that it will rise again, or to test one drug on literally every cell in existence, but not checking does run a slight risk that we might have missed an important observation to disprove our theory, like a black swan.

 These caveats and notes of warning aside, deductive and inductive logic do work very well for most situations.